 Here are some considerations I take into account when advising clients about dividing the tract:

-- If you want to maximize returns on the property and the number of days on the market is not really a consideration.
+- You want to maximize returns on the property and the number of days on the market is not really a consideration.

 - The property is large, and offering smaller parcels increases the potential buyer pool.
 (Because there are more buyers that can afford a $50,000 tract than a $500,000 property.)